Running Ulula

 ulula_run.run(setup, tmax = 4.0, nx = 200)

-This code will set up a domain with 200x200 cells and run the Kelvin-Helmholtz test until time 4.0 using the default hydro solver.
+This code will set up a domain with 200x200 cells and run the Kelvin-Helmholtz problem until time 4.0 using the default hydro solver.
 If you want control over the algorithms used, the HydroScheme class contains all relevant settings, e.g.:

 import ulula.core.simulation as ulula_sim